visgl/luma.gl/docs/get-started/hello-instancing-mid.md

 }
 ```

 The scene should be identical to the one draw with the high-level API.
+See the live demo [here](/examples/getting-started/hello-instancing-mid).

 The complete app is as follows:
 ```js
 import {AnimationLoop} from '@luma.gl/engine';
 import {Program, VertexArray, Buffer, clear} from '@luma.gl/webgl';